JennMena/CS35LProject/README.md

-# BudgetBuddy
+# PennyPig

 ## Overview
-**BudgetBuddy** is an expense tracking web application that allows users to set and adjust their budget goals.
+**PennyPig** is an expense tracking web application that allows users to set and adjust their budget goals.
 Users can input their expenses, which will be tracked and displayed through a graph, showing their progress toward their monthly budget limit.
 The app includes features for entering expenses via a form, searching past purchases, and categorizing expenses to maintain an organized record of financial transactions.

 ## Features
 - Set and adjust budget goals